What Is ANSI/ESD S20.20 and Does Your Facility Comply?

 Administrative controls — a written ESD Control Program Plan that defines your ESD Protected Areas (EPAs), training requirements for all personnel, and a Compliance Verification Plan that schedules and documents regular testing of every element in the program.

-Technical controls — the physical measures in place across your EPAs.
-These include:
+Technical controls — the physical measures in place across your EPAs:

 ESD mats and worksurfaces.
 ESD mats at every workstation bring the work surface into the grounding network.
-Resistance-to-ground specifications must fall within defined ranges — too conductive and you risk rapid discharge; too resistive and the mat isn't doing its job.
+Resistance-to-ground specifications must fall within defined ranges — too conductive risks rapid discharge; too resistive and the mat isn't doing its job.
 Both need to be verified on a schedule.
-See our guide on how to design an effective ESD workstation for full layout recommendations.

 ESD garments.
 In areas where operators handle bare components, ESD garments — smocks, coats, or full coveralls depending on the environment — limit the charge that regular clothing generates and introduces into the EPA.